-George and Barbara Gordon Gallery, Artwork by Mathias Alten
+George and Barbara Gordon Gallery, Artwork by Mathias J. Alten

-George and Barbara Gordon began collecting work by Mathias Alten more than 50 years ago.
-As an outdoor enthusiast who traveled much of the state as a self-employed Oil and Gas Landman, George was particularly fond of Alten's landscapes.
-As their collection grew, the Gordons sought an opportunity to share their love of Alten's work with others.
-A partnership with GVSU was soon formed and the George and Barbara Gordon Gallery was constructed as part of the Richard M. DeVos Center in Fall 2000.
-Soon after, as demand and the collection increased, additions to the space were made resulting in the now roughly 2,500 square foot gallery space, spanning two floors.
+George and Barbara Gordon began collecting work by Mathias J. Alten more than 50 years ago.
+An outdoor enthusiast who traveled throughout Michigan, George was particularly fond of Alten's landscapes.
+As the Gordon's collection grew, they sought an opportunity to share their love of Alten's work with others.
+A partnership with GVSU was formed, and the George and Barbara Gordon Gallery was constructed as part of the Richard M. DeVos Center in Fall 2000.
+Soon after, as the collection increased, additions to the space were made.
+This resulted in the now roughly 2,500 square foot gallery space, spanning two floors, that features the university's collection of Alten's work.

-George and Barbara Gordon Gallery, Room 103E and 203E
+George and Barbara Gordon Gallery, Room 102E and 202E

 Richard M. DeVos Center, Building E